winstonpuckett/av-club/anchor_circle.md

 ## Role Purpose

-- To run sound for the live event
+- To connect people and God by crafting intelligible, pleasing audio for an event.

 ## Currently filled by

+- James Bradburn
-- ??
+- Bobby Puckett

 <br>

-# Live, visual operator
+# Live, visual artist

 ## Role purpose

-- To make sure the visuals for the event line up with cues and are, overall, pleasing
+- To connect people and God by making sure the live visuals for the event forward the message and tone.

 ## Currently filled by